Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 Even with a player of Crowley’s caliber committed, Miami is looking to bring in 2 RBs in this class, so there’s plenty of work yet to be done.

 Miami’s top target is Ft.
 Lauderdale (FL) University School 4-star Kenny McIntosh.
 He is the younger brother of former Canes DT RJ McIntosh, and at 6’1 205lbs McIntosh has great size and athleticism for the position.
 He’s got 21 offers from top teams, but Miami is thought to be way, way in front here.
-247sports has reported that McIntosh will make a decision in June or July, and as of today, all signs point to that decision being to make the crib great and commit to Miami.
+247sports has reported that McIntosh will make a decision in June or July, but since July is almost over, that timeline seems to be off slightly.
+Either way, as of today, all signs point to that decision being to make the crib great and commit to Miami.

 Another target on the board is Bradenton (FL) IMG Academy 5-star Trey Sanders.
 A former Alabama commit, the 5’11” 215lb Sanders is a top 10 player in this recruiting class.
 Miami was the first team to contact him after he decommitted from the Tide, and have gotten Sanders to visit multiple times this spring.
-However, Florida and Florida State both have connections with Sanders as well, and all 3 teams are well ensconced in a tight recruiting battle at current.
-Georgia and Alabama are also teams hanging around.
+However, all recent predictions have Sanders picking Alabama again, so this is all but done.

 Another player with an offer, Destrehan (LA) 4-star John Emery Jr., is an interesting prospect, but definitely on the periphery of the situation.
-A standout player whose speed and playmaking ability are among the best in the country, Emery Jr. was one of a handful of juniors to attend Nike’s The Opening last year.
-Emery Jr. used his electric athleticism to be one of the best players at that event, and continued to do so during the HSFB season.
-The 6’0” 194lb Emery Jr is a top-5 RB nationally in this class, with offers from all around the country.
-It will be a shock if Emery Jr. ends up anywhere other than LSU, although many recruiting analysts have predicted that Emery Jr. will commit to Mississippi State in recent weeks.
+A standout player whose speed and playmaking ability are among the best in the country, Emery Jr. will stay close to home.
+After Mississippi State made a charge, LSU has surged in predictions recently.
+As a top player from Louisiana, it will be a shock if Emery Jr. ends up anywhere other than LSU.

 Others like Bradenton (FL) IMG Academy 5-star Noah Cain, Ft.
 Lauderdale (FL) St. Thomas Aquinas 4-star Daniel Carter, and Carol City (FL) 4-star Nayquan Wright all have offers, but seem to be further down the list for various reasons.
 But, of them, Carter seems the most likely option to join this class should McIntosh elect to go elsewhere.